matteobaccan/owner/README.md

         assertEquals("lime", cfg.bar());
         assertEquals("orange", cfg.baz());

-You can specify multiple properties to import, on the same line:
+You can specify multiple properties to import on the same line:

         ImportConfig cfg = ConfigFactory.create(ImportConfig.class, props1, props2, ...);

-If there are prop1 and prop2 defining two different values for the same property key, the one specified first will prevail:
+If there are prop1 and prop2 defining two different values for the same property key, the one specified first will
+prevail:

         Properties p1 = new Properties();
         p1.setProperty("foo", "pineapple");